Introduction

 Sender |

-is an email address that is deemed to be sending
+is an email address that is deemed to be sending an email. |

 From Address |

-"From Line" (the From: line in the header) in an email being sent.
+is an email address that is deemed to be the "From Line" (the From: line in the header) in an email being sent. |

 For Form Results (not Alert Messages and Auto Responses)